kalenkovich/EAFtoTXT/README.md

 ## Evaluation

-I'm giving you multiple options for completing the task because the candidates for this position vary in their current programming skills and familiarity with R. The goal is not to test whether you can do all these things, but just to evaluate what your current comfort level is—do not feel compelled to do level 3 by default!
+The goal is not to test whether you can do all these things, but just to evaluate what your current comfort level is—do not feel compelled to do level 3 by default!
 Instead, choose the level that most suits your current skills and available time between now and Monday night.
 I will be looking at your code style, commenting, tests, edge case handling, README clarity, etc. Your task should run successfully and be tidily documented in line with your current best ability.
 Quality counts over quantity/level number.

 Resourcefulness is a virtue!
 Feel free to use existing packages  that might make this task simpler.
 You may also find solutions posted for similar tasks—great!
 Just please clearly cite any code you re-use.